TeachBooks/mirror_teachbook_manual/book/git-setup.md

     Press enter to use the default path.
 Keep note of this path, as we will need to visit it later on.

-3. You will now be asked to enter a passphrase, which is recommended but not required.
+3. You will now be asked to enter a passphrase.
+You can give one, but you will be asked for it everytime you make a commit, so it's better to leave this field emtpy and use this key only for GitLab.
 After the command is done executing, it will generate two files: `id_ed25519` and `id_ed25519.pub`.
 The `.pub` file is the public part of the SSH-Key which we need.

 4. Go to [GitLab](https://gitlab.tudelft.nl) and log in.
 Click on your profile icon on the top-right of the page, then go to Preferences.
 In the menu on the left, go to SSH-Keys.
 You are now greeted with a screen that looks like this: